Diseases Search

 • Mindful Waking: Sitting down peacefully to eat helps the body switch to rest-and-digest mode.
 Give yourself a gentle, quiet hour when waking up in the late afternoon, rather than rushing straight to work.

-The main goal is to cool down your system, make digestion better, and get your body back in balance without any side effects.
+The primary purpose is to lower your temperature, boost your digestion and balance out your body without any adverse effects.

 • Ashwagandha: A powerful adaptogen that specifically targets Vata imbalance.
 It grounds the nervous system, drastically reduces stress, and helps you achieve deep sleep even during daylight hours.